cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ### Follow children

-the `matchBinaries` filter can be configured to also apply to children of matching processes.
+The `matchBinaries` filter can be configured to also apply to children of matching processes.
 To do this, set `followChildren` to `true`.
 For example:

 ```yaml